Three of my most frequently asked questions are:

 - Activities: I haven’t included these above, as I’d left the truck at this point.
-As we had the car, we also did lots of free sight seeing too!
+As we had the car, we also did lots of free sight-seeing too!

-Total for 6 months in Africa = £9,909/$12,855 (or £55/$72 per day) *
+My Total for 6 months in Africa = £11,653/$14,530 (or £70/$86 per day) *

-* Prices approx as of July 2016.
+* Prices approx as of April 2020.

-But then I remember that one safari company I contacted for my trip quoted me £2,600 for a 4-day safari in the Serengeti (not including the internal flight I would need to take between camps) and then it doesn’t seem so bad.
+But then I remember that one safari company I contacted for my trip quoted me £3,000 for a 4-day safari in the Serengeti (not including the internal flight I would need to take between camps) and then it doesn’t seem so bad.

-After all, in 6 months I travelled over 17,000 km, did 2 volunteering projects (one free, one not so free), a trek up Africa’s highest mountain, a 2 and a half month overland tour through 9 countries, an epic train journey and 11 safaris.
+After all, in 6 months I travelled over 17,000 km, did 2 volunteering projects, a trek up Africa’s highest mountain, a 2.5 month overland tour through 9 countries, an epic train journey and 11 safaris.

 But I’ll tell you one thing for free… it was totally worth it.
 Now, start saving!!